greenyouse/ydn-cljs/README.md

 # ydn-cljs

 YDN-DB library packaged in a JAR for ClojureScript.
 This comes with IndexedDB, WebSQL, WebStorage, and UserData (for IE6) enabled.
+The query features are also enabled.

 See the YDN-DB [homepage](http://dev.yathit.com/) for more information.